Man operating vintage printing press at Herberton Historic Village.

 Victorian dolls display at Herberton Historic Village.

-• The number of visitors is limited to reduce crowds.
+• To minimize crowding, the number of visitors is limited.

 Timings